Else Beitz: World War II

 Jewish people began coming to their house in Boryslav asking for help.
 Beitz was most concerned about the fate of Jewish children.
 One family brought their son to be held at Beitz's house during the day, until he stopped coming.
 Beitz assumed the worst.

-The Nazi regime has a hard time securing oil during the war.
-Berthold, the commercial manager of the Karpathen-Oil AG in the Boryslav area of Poland, begins saving Jews.
+The Nazi regime had a hard time securing oil during the war.
+Berthold, the commercial manager of the Karpathen-Oil AG in the Boryslav area of Poland, began saving Jews.
 He declared each person he saved as indispensable for oil production during the war.
 Some of the people had experience working in the oil industry, others were unqualified people that were hired for their protection.
 In the process, he issued false work papers.
 If he had not saved the Jewish people, they would have been put on trains at Boryslav, destined for extermination camps.

 Throughout their efforts from 1941 to 1944, Beitz was Berthold's partner and confidant.
 Beitz provided the Jews with food and she concealed Jews in a safe hiding place in their house.
 The actions that Beitz and her husband took put their lives in danger.

-Berthod had connections with local Nazi leaders and knew when there were going to be a lot of Jewish people rounded up.
+Berthold had connections with local Nazi leaders and knew when there were going to be a lot of Jewish people rounded up.
 He notified local Jews of the impending action.
 For those who were captured, he identified people to be pulled off the trains, declaring that they were vital workers.
 He pulled 250 people off a train headed for the Belzec extermination camp in July 1942.